zanedr/front-end-submissions-public/1706/mod-1/number-guesser/jen-woodson.md

-## Student:
+## Student: Jen
-## Evaluator:
+## Evaluator: Meeka
 ## Notes/What To Work On:

+IDs and classes are kebob case

+Refactoring JS

+More specific id names

+Remaining notes said in person

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
-* Advanced Beginner: Application meets all of the expectations of phase two.
 * Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

-* Novice
-* Advanced Beginner
-* Proficient
 * Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
-* Advanced Beginner
 * Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
 * Sparkles
 * Magic

-*